asly-97/todo_list_flutter_app/README.md

 ## Description
-Todo List mobile app built with **flutter** for both android and iOS.
+This is a simple Todo List mobile app built with **flutter** for both android and iOS platforms.

-Manage state using Provider design pattern with ChangeNotifier
+**Design Pattern:** Managing state using the Provider(a flutter package) design pattern with help of ChangeNotifier class instead of using the regular setState method in the StatefulWidget.

+**Features:**
+- Add Task
+- Toggle Task
+- Delete Task: long press on the list item to delete

 ## Screenshots
 <picture>
   <img alt="Screenshot" src="/assets/tasks.png" width="240"/>